Golf Tutorials

 • Mis-Timing the Release: Your wrists should unhinge naturally and powerfully through impact.
 A rushed swing often forces you to release the club way too early - a move called "casting" - which saps your power and dumps all that stored energy before the club even reaches the ball.

 Ultimately, a rushed tempo robs you of control and consistency.
-The goal is not to swing slow, but to swing with a smooth, controlled rhythm that allows your body to work in the proper order and deliver the clubhead with maximum efficiency.
+The goal is not to swing slowly but to swing with a smooth, controlled rhythm that allows your body to work in the proper order and deliver the clubhead with maximum efficiency.

 Understanding True Tempo: Feel vs. Real